the modular lighting

 Our lamps are conceived not only as luminaires, but as sculptural, everyday objects, as pieces that belong to a space by day and come alive through light at night.
 Designed to be rearranged, combined, and lived with, each element is part of a larger visual system that evolves over time.

-Founded by a lighting designer and an engineer, Lescher balances creative direction with technical precision.
+Founded by a lighting designer and an optical engineer, Lescher balances creative direction with technical precision.
 We focus on durable materials, carefully engineered components, and light that feels intentional rather than purely decorative.
 The result is lighting that’s playful but considered; designed to last, adapt, and bring character to everyday interiors.

 PLOPY COLLECTION